Star Trek: Strange New Worlds: Development

 CBS All Access officially ordered Star Trek: Strange New Worlds to series in May 2020, with Mount, Romijn, and Peck confirmed to be reprising their roles.
-Kurtzman and Goldsman were confirmed to be executive producing alongside their fellow Star Trek producer Jenny Lumet, Henry Alonso Myers, Heather Kadin and Aaron Baiers of Kurtzman's production company Secret Hideout, Frank Siracusa, John Weber, and Rod Roddenberry (the son of Star Trek creator Gene Roddenberry) and Trevor Roth of Roddenberry Entertainment.
+Kurtzman and Goldsman were confirmed to be executive producing alongside: their fellow Star Trek producer Jenny Lumet; Henry Alonso Myers; Heather Kadin and Aaron Baiers of Kurtzman's production company Secret Hideout; Frank Siracusa; John Weber; and Rod Roddenberry, the son of Star Trek creator Gene Roddenberry, and Trevor Roth of Roddenberry Entertainment.
 Akela Cooper and Davy Perez were set as co-executive producers.
 Goldsman wrote the script for the series' first episode based on a story he wrote with Kurtzman and Lumet, and was set as showrunner alongside Myers.
 Goldsman would also remain an executive producer and co-showrunner on Picard.
 Myers joked that "The Cage" (1965), the first pilot episode of The Original Series which stars the same main characters as Strange New Worlds, could be considered the pilot for the new series as well, making it "the longest pilot-to-series pickup in the history of television".

-In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
-A second season of Strange New Worlds was reported to be in development in November 2021, which frequent Star Trek director Jonathan Frakes confirmed a month later.
-Paramount+ officially announced the second-season order in January 2022.
-Goldsman expressed his hope that the series continue until it caught it up with the events of The Original Series, and Mount said he was willing to continue the series until fans felt Pike was on the same level as previous Star Trek captains James T. Kirk and Jean-Luc Picard.
-Myers said in July 2022 that early discussions about a third season had begun, explaining that the season had not been officially ordered but they were planning for it due to the amount of time needed to prepare for production.
+In September 2020, ViacomCBS (later renamed Paramount Global) announced that CBS All Access would be expanded and rebranded as Paramount+.
+A second season of Strange New Worlds was reported to be in development in November 2021, which Paramount+ officially announced in January 2022 ahead of the first season's release.
+Goldsman expressed his hope that the series would continue until it caught up with the events of The Original Series, stating: "We will continue on for as long as Paramount lets us.
+We will drive right into The Original Series."
+Mount said he was willing to continue the series until fans felt Pike was on the same level as previous Star Trek captains James T. Kirk and Jean-Luc Picard.
+Paramount+ officially announced a third season in March 2023, ahead of the second season's release, and a fourth season in April 2024 while the third was in production.
+Amid financial issues and an ongoing merger process with Skydance Media, Paramount decided to end the series after four seasons.
+The showrunners did not want it to end without connecting to The Original Series, and said they would need six more episodes to do that.
+Paramount, CBS Studios, and Secret Hideout did not want a similar situation to Discovery, which was denied a proper conclusion following its cancelation, and worked together to find a way for those additional episodes to be made.
+In June 2025, ahead of the third season's premiere and during production on the fourth season, a six-episode fifth and final season was announced.
+Adam B. Vary of Variety said the announcement was "something of a surprise".
+Goldsman and Myers said they were grateful to be given the abbreviated final season so they could complete their "five-season mission".